Log canonical models of foliated surfaces: Log canonical models

 Assume that $E_1$ is on $\bA^2_0\cup\bA^2_1$ and thus defined by $\eta_0=0$ on $\bA^2_0$ and by $\xi_1=0$ on $\bA^2_1$.
 So $E_2$ is on $\bA^2_1\cup\bA^2_2$ and defined by $\eta_1=0$ on $\bA^2_1$ and by $\xi_2=0$ on $\bA^2_2$.

 Therefore, if $\lambda = 4$, then $E_1$ is non-invariant.
 Also if $\lambda = \frac{1}{2}$, then $E_2$ is non-invariant.
-For other $\lambda\in\bQ^+$, the exceptional curves $E_1$ and $E_2$ are both invariant, and precisely one of three foliation singularities is not reduced but still semi-reduced. \end{eg}
+For other $\lambda\in\bQ^+$, the exceptional curves $E_1$ and $E_2$ are both invariant, and precisely one of three foliation singularities has positive rational eigenvalue for the foliation. \end{eg}

-Now we summarize the descriptions of the singularities on a generalized canonical model. \begin{thm} Let $(X,\sF)$ be a generalized canonical model.
+Now we summarize the descriptions of the singularities on a log canonical model. \begin{thm} Let $(X,\sF)$ be a log canonical model.
 Let $\pi: Y \rw X$ be the minimal resolution at points at which $\sF$ is singular.
 Let $\sG$ be the pullback foliation on $Y$.
 Write $K_\sG+D = \pi^*K_\sF+E$ where $D$ and $E$ are effective and have no common components.
-Then $\sG$ has at worst semi-reduced singularities, $D$ is reduced, the support of $E$ is the union of $\sG$-chains which are disjoint from $D$, and all irreducible components of $D$ are pairwise disjoint with tangency order zero.
-Moreover, the connected components of $\pi$-exceptional divisors belong to one of the following types: \begin{enumerate} \item ($A_n$ type) A chain of rational invariant curves consisting of an $\sG$-chain, two $(-1)$-$\sG$-curves of self-intersections $-2$ joined by a bad tail, a chain of $(-2)$-$\sG$-curves, a generalized $\sG$-chain (see Definition~\ref{gen_F_chain}), or a non-invariant smooth rational curve with tangency order zero. \item ($D_n$ type) Two $(-1)$-$\sG$-curves of self-intersections $-2$ joined by a bad tail which itself connects to a chain of $(-2)$-$\sG$-curves. \item (e.g.l.)
+Then $\sG$ has at mild log canonical singularities, $D$ is reduced, the support of $E$ is the union of $\sG$-chains which are disjoint from $D$, and all irreducible components of $D$ are pairwise disjoint with tangency order zero.
+Moreover, the connected components of $\pi$-exceptional divisors belong to one of the following types: \begin{enumerate} \item ($A_n$ type) A chain of rational invariant curves consisting of an $\sG$-chain, two $(-1)$-$\sG$-curves of self-intersections $-2$ joined by a bad tail, a chain of $(-2)$-$\sG$-curves on which there is at most one non-reduced singularities, or a non-invariant smooth rational curve with tangency order zero. \item ($D_n$ type) Two $(-1)$-$\sG$-curves of self-intersections $-2$ joined by a bad tail which itself connects to a chain of $(-2)$-$\sG$-curves on which there are only reduced singularities. \item (e.g.l.)
 Elliptic Gorenstein leaves.
 That is, either a cycle of $(-2)$-$\sG$-curves or a rational curve with only one node. \end{enumerate} \end{thm}

 \begin{rmk} Only the eigenvalues of foliation singularities on the chain of $(-2)$-$\sG$-curves can vary in a family. \end{rmk}